 If you think a job interview is bad enough, graduate schemes take their application processes to a whole other level.
 You’ll have to be successful throughout multiple application stages.

-- Psychometric testing – timed tests which often include numerical and verbal reasoning components, as well as a personality test to determine if you’re a good cultural fit.
+- Psychometric testing — timed tests that often include numerical and verbal reasoning components, as well as a personality test to determine if you’re a good cultural fit.

 - Phone or Skype interviews

-- Video interviews – these are different to an online video interview, as there won’t be someone talking to you on the other end.
-Instead, you’ll have to record yourself answering a series of timed questions which will pop up on the screen.
+- Video interviews — these are different from an online video interview, as there won’t be someone talking to you on the other end.
+Instead, you’ll have to record yourself answering a series of timed questions that will pop up on the screen.

 - Initial individual interview

 - Final interview

 All these steps can take many months, so make sure you’re willing to commit the time and effort it will take.
 The initial application window can also be quite narrow, meaning you’ll have to keep an eye on any approaching deadlines.

 This won’t be a con for everyone, but some people find they hate the corporate feel of a large company.
 You can end up feeling like just another face amongst hundreds or even thousands of other employees, and this can be especially uncomfortable for a newbie.

 After years of wearing what you want at university, you’ll also have to adjust to wearing formal attire every day.

 Plus, in big businesses, it can be really difficult to avoid getting involved in workplace politics – particularly when there’s often intense competition for promotions.
 There can also be lots of frustrating bureaucracy and resistance to change.

 If this doesn’t sound like your scene, it might be worth going with your gut instinct.

 If you’re the sort of person who values work-life balance, grad schemes might not be for you.
 There’s often pressure to work long, tiring hours well beyond 5 pm, and at times you might have to work weekends.